Newcastleton: History

 Newcastleton was built as a result of the land clearances in the 1790s when people were forced to move from Old Castleton village.
 There has been a folk festival at Newcastleton since 1970.
 "Copshaw Holm" (another name for the village) is celebrated in the song "Copshawholm Fair", written by David Anderson in 1830, as sung by Willie Scott among others.

 In 2020, the local community purchased 5,000 acres (2,000 hectares) of Langholm Moor for £3.8m from Buccleuch Estates.

 Amenities

 A community-owned unmanned fuel station opened after much community fund raising in 2018.

 The former Townfoot Church (erected in 1803) now houses the Liddesdale Heritage Centre, a museum devoted to the culture and history of Liddesdale.
 Newcastleton Forest is near the village, and is home to one of the 7stanes mountain bike centres.

 Newcastleton is the location of Whithaugh Park, an outdoor activity and residential centre run by Rock UK, offering groups of young people the opportunity to try out a variety of different outdoor activities.
 The village also possesses the amenity of an astroturf multi-sport pitch (Polysport), as well as a gym and football pitch.
+There is also a children's playground.

 There is a nine-hole golf course on the Holm Hill.